Ghanaian nationality law: African empires and European contact (1471–1821)

 Growth of trade and conflicts with other African states led to frequent changes in alliances for the Fante Confederacy with European trading partners.
-In 1816 the Ashante Empire subjugated the Fante Confederacy establishing control over the coast.
+In 1816, the Ashante Empire subjugated the Fante Confederacy establishing control over the coast.
 Though the Ashante Empire struggled with internal and external strife, by 1820 it had become the most dominant political alliance in the territory.
 Concerned that by their alliance with the Dutch the Ashante would hamper British trade, representatives of the British Company of Merchants and the government attempted negotiations.
 Unable to secure an acceptable compromise, the government decided to establish a protectorate to preserve British trade in the area.

 British period (1821–1957)

 In 1821, the British government took over the administration of the Gold Coast Colony from the Company of Merchants.
-Britain secured the Danish settlements in the region in 1850 and in 1872 were ceded the Dutch territories.
+Britain secured the Danish settlements in the region in 1850 and in 1872 ceded the Dutch territories.
 The British extended protectorate status over the Northern Territories of the Gold Coast in 1892 and the area officially became a British Protectorate in 1898.
 In 1896, Ashanti was made a British Protectorate and in 1901 was declared a colony.
 As a result of Germany's losses in World War I, the League of Nations awarded a mandate to Britain over British Togoland in 1922.
 At the end of World War II when Togoland became a United Nations Trust Territory, the Colonies, Protectorate, and Trust Territories of the Gold Coast became a single administrative unit of the crown.
 Internal governance was defined under the Gold Coast Constitution from 1925 to 1956, under four constitutions, 1925, 1946, 1950, and 1954.
 In 1956, the local legislature passed a motion of independence which was given royal assent on 7 February 1957.

 In Britain, allegiance, in which subjects pledged to support a monarch, was the precursor to the modern concept of nationality.
 The crown recognised from 1350 that all persons born within the territories of the British Empire were subjects.
 Those born outside the realm — except children of those serving in an official post abroad, children of the monarch, and children born on a British sailing vessel — were considered by common law to be foreigners.
 Marriage did not affect the status of a subject of the realm.
 The first nationality laws passed by the British Parliament were extended only to the Kingdom of Great Britain, and later the United Kingdom of Great Britain and Ireland.
 When British protectorates were established in 1815, there was little difference between the rights of British subjects and protected persons.
 Under British law, mandated territories were outside the Crown's dominions, meaning British nationality laws did not apply to natives, but only to British subjects born to British fathers who may have been domiciled in a mandated place.